Utah Ski History FAQs

 • May 2004 Alf Engen Ski Museum Foundation sells the Quinney Center to the Utah Athletic Foundation.

-• June 2005 Grand Opening of the George Eccles Salt Lake 2002 Olympic Winter Games Museum.
+• June 2005 Grand Opening of the George Eccles Salt Lake 2002 Olympic Winter Games Museum is held.
 Intermountain Ski Hall of Fame is renamed the Will and Jean Pickett Intermountain Ski Hall of Fame in honor of two local contributors to ski history.

 • May 2006 Alf Engen Ski Museum receives "Best of State" honors in the "Museum and Attractions" category.